2017 North Korean nuclear test: Nuclear device

-As of January 2018 there have been no official announcements from the United States confirming or contradicting the detonation of a hydrogen bomb.
+As of January 2018, there have been no official announcements from the United States confirming or contradicting the detonation of a hydrogen bomb.
 However, on 15 September 2017 John E. Hyten, head of U.S. Strategic Command, said, "When I look at a thing this size, I as a military officer assume that it's a hydrogen bomb."

+Effects

 Earthquake

-The nuclear test caused a 6.3 magnitude earthquake in Punggye, which resulted in the collapse of several civilian buildings.
+The nuclear test caused a 6.3 magnitude earthquake in Punggye village, which resulted in the collapse of several civilian buildings.
 The explosion from the nuclear test triggered aftershocks within eight minutes, damaging structures in a nearby village.
-A dozen people were killed and more than 150 people were injured due to the earthquake.
-Among them several children who were killed when their school collapsed.
+Dozens of people were reported to be killed or injured due to the earthquake.
+Among them were several children who were killed when their school collapsed.
 The North Korean government received harsh criticism after being accused of not warning civilians of the nuclear test as several children were in school when the earthquake took place.
 The impact also hit local farmers.

+Infrasound

+A January 2019 paper by German geologists examined the infrasound signatures of the test detectable by the International Monitoring System.
+Two separate infrasound signals were detected at the I45RU station, 401 km away in Russia.
+One indicated stratospheric ducting i.e. a turning height of the signal between 40 and 55 km, and the other indicated thermospheric ducting i.e. above 100 km through outer space.
+This was the first ever detection of thermospheric path of acoustic signals from an underground nuclear explosion.

+Radionuclides

+The January 2019 paper also examined xenon-133 radionuclides collected by the system.
+Those in September do not indicate a radioactive release from the test site, but those for October are consistent with delayed small releases, while not being conclusive.
+Additionally, researchers in Xi'an, China examining local levels of carbon-14 and iodine-129 isotopes could not conclude a detectable radioactive leakage.